Strategic Management (IE427) Course Detail

 Course Assistants

 Course Objectives This course aims to familiarize students with fundamental concepts in strategic management, including strategy formulation, implementation, and evaluation.
-The challenge lies not only in identifying weaknesses and threats that firms face, which we will study but also in recognizing the strengths of firms and anticipating opportunities in the external environment.
-Your role in this course is to address organizational shortcomings and build upon organizational achievements, with the understanding that definitions of failure and success can vary.
+The challenge lies not only in identifying the weaknesses and threats firms face, but also in recognizing organizational strengths and anticipating opportunities in the external environment.
+The course emphasizes analyzing organizational shortcomings while building upon existing capabilities, acknowledging that definitions of success and failure may vary across contexts.

 Course Learning Outcomes The students who succeeded in this course;

-• Developed a foundational comprehension of the intricacies and dynamics inherent in formulating and implementing strategies within complex organizational environments.
+• Understand the complexities and dynamics involved in formulating and implementing strategies in complex organizational environments.

-• Nurtured skills in recognizing strategic challenges and formulating appropriate action plans.
+• Identify strategic challenges and formulate appropriate action plans.

 Weekly Subjects and Releated Preparation Studies